-Coloured Glass Art ‘Reef’ Extra Large Dropper by Peter Layton
+Coloured Glass Art ‘Reef’ Wide Dropper by Peter Layton

 This is a wonderfully sized and ornate piece of coloured glass art, showcasing reef-like colour.
 The versatility of this art is the multifaceted nature and intricacy of the tones used.

 You will never tire of the patterns swimming across the surface.

 Coloured glass art at its finest, a marvel that deserves a high vantage point to appreciate all angles.

 The artist has masterfully shaped this to represent the coral itself.

 A stunning piece in any art collectors collection.